Henge

-There are three related types of Neolithic earthwork that are all sometimes loosely called henges.
+A henge can be one of three related types of Neolithic earthwork.
 The essential characteristic of all three is that they feature a ring-shaped bank and ditch, with the ditch inside the bank.
 Because the internal ditches would have served defensive purposes poorly, henges are not considered to have been defensive constructions (cf. circular rampart).

-The three henge types are as follows, with the figure in brackets being the approximate diameter of the central flat area:
+The three henge types (figures in brackets indicate the approximate diameter of the central flat area) are: